New Mexico LLC: Everything You Need to Know

 By combining the state's 5 percent tax and the typical local tax of 1.4 percent, you can calculate an average sales tax rate of 6.4 percent for the state of New Mexico.

 There are other forms not required for filing with the Secretary of State, meant to help better guide you and your LLC as you move forward.

 These LLC forms will provide assistance with your business management:

 - LLC Membership Interest Bill of Sale

 The New Mexico Secretary of State recently released a new online portal to streamline operations for small business owners.
 Their office notes that the average turnaround time of 110 days to form an LLC is expected to be much shorter with the new system.
 In fact, the new turnaround time allows you to print a certificate of good standing for your LLC within three business days.

 Using the portal, you can search your business name, add an industry code, name a registered agent, and pay the filing fee in as little as 15 minutes.
 The system reviews the filing automatically to make sure you've included all required information.

 Accountants can also sign in and complete filings on behalf of their clients.
 A public search function allows anyone to seek company information.

 If you need help with forming a New Mexico LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.